lunarc/lunarc_docs/docs/users_guide/users_guide_example_mpi_2.md

     srun -n $SLURM_NNODES -N $SLURM_NNODES cp -p input.dat $SNIC_TMP

 and the file gets copied onto the local disk of each node.
-Matters are slightly more complex, if your output is written from all tasks.
+Matters are slightly more complex if your output is written from all tasks.
 We assume the output files can be wild-carded as result_*.dat.
 Copying these files back to the submission directory can be achieved creating a script, which is placed on all nodes and subsequently executed on all nodes.
 The following addition to the submission script will create the script and place it on all your nodes

 ```bash
 cat <<EOF > copyfile.sh